mythic-mods/mythic-mods.github.io/pages/mythic-skyrim/mythic-skyrim-updating.md

 summary: Instructions on updating the Mythic Skyrim modlist.
 ---

-{% include warning.html content="Wabbajack will delete all files that are not part of the Modlist when updating!" %}
+{% include warning.html content="Wabbajack will delete all files that are not part of the Modlist when updating." %}

 ## Notes on Updating